 Identifying your protective factors while not in crisis can help give you a sense of what to lean into when things get hard.
 The most effective way to approach prevention is to not only try to reduce risk factors, but also improve protective factors.

-Males die by suicide almost four times more often than females to do; at least in part, this is because they tend to use more lethal methods like firearms, but cultural expectations to “man up” likely play a role as well.
-This gender imbalance is seen in all countries, although the proportion varies.
+Males die by suicide almost four times more often than females do.
+At least in part, this is because they tend to use more lethal methods like firearms, but cultural expectations to “man up” likely play a role as well.
+This gender imbalance is seen in all countries, although the exact proportion varies.
 Worldwide, men die about twice as often by suicide as women.

 The graphic above shows suicide rates per 100,000.
 Darker shaded countries have higher rates.
 It’s interesting that many of the countries with the lowest rates appear to be predominantly Muslim countries, which may well be related to Islamic beliefs around suicide.